Docker Compose (OLake UI)

 LOG_RETENTION_PERIOD: "30" # Keep logs for 30 days

-Monitoring Log Cleanerβ
+Monitoring Log Cleaner

-The log cleanup process can be monitored through the logs of the temporal-worker
+The log cleanup process can be monitored through the logs of the temporal-worker service defined in the docker-compose configuration for olake-ui.

 When the log cleaner starts, it emits a log entry indicating the beginning of the process: